Crystal (New Order song)

 "Crystal" is a song by English rock band New Order.
-The song was released on 13 August 2001 as the first single from their seventh studio album, Get Ready (2001).
-It entered the UK Singles Chart at number eight, attracting considerable attention and critical praise as the band's comeback single, their first original since 1993.
+The song was released on 11 July 2001 as the first single from their seventh studio album, Get Ready (2001).
+"Crystal" entered the UK Singles Chart at number eight, attracting considerable attention and critical praise as the band's comeback single, their first original since 1993.
 The song also found success internationally, peaking at number three in Canada, number seven in Finland, and reaching the top 50 in Germany, Ireland, Italy, and Sweden.

-"Crystal" appears as the first track on the album in a different version than the single release, with an extended intro and coda.
+"Crystal" appears as the first track on the album in a version different from the single release, with an extended intro and coda.

 Release

 Singer-guitarist Bernard Sumner originally gave the song to German record label Mastermind for Success, and it was recorded by label artist Corvin Dalek.
 However, DJ Pete Tong heard the song and declared it to be the best New Order single since "Blue Monday", leading Sumner to reconsider the gift and have New Order record and release it.

 A version of the single was also released in Japan to promote the release of the New Order DVD 316, and has a different cover that resembles the 316 cover.
 B-sides for the single were 4 live audio tracks taken from the DVD.
-The single was B-sided by a variety of remixes, and an original song titled "Behind Closed Doors".
+The single was B-sided by a variety of remixes, and an original song titled "Behind Closed Doors", which was produced by Arthur Baker.
 All versions feature extensive backing vocals from Dawn Zee, mostly wordless.
 Zee has continued to perform with New Order on all their successive studio albums.

 After the song was released, a remix contest was held in which there were thousands of entries around the world.